 “Cole…” I spoke without actually knowing what to say to him.
 I just… I looked at him and saw a smile on his face.
 “Thank you,” I repeated, feeling awkward.

 I watched him leave before I turned my attention back to the room.
 I didn’t really feel the need to look around, but I appreciated the moment alone.
-I already felt calmer for some reason.
+I already felt calmer.
 Maybe it was the warm atmosphere in the apartment, or Cole himself, or something completely else.
 Whatever it was, I was grateful.
-I wasn’t even close to freaking out anymore, and that made me relieved.
+I wasn’t even close to freaking out anymore.
+Like my mind was back under my control.

-I didn’t want to experience last night ever again.
-Even the memories of it scared me, and because of that, I walked out the room.
+It was a relief… I didn’t want to experience last night ever again.
+Even the memories of it scared me, and because of that, I walked out of the room.
 I didn’t want to be left alone, not now that I was finally feeling better.

-I found Cole in the kitchen, slicing up tomatoes.
+I found Cole in the kitchen, searching for plates.
 I stopped to stare at him, suddenly feeling odd again.
 He peered over his shoulder and spotted me, giving me a friendly smile.

 I glanced at the dining table next to the window, but didn’t move.

-“I like your home,” I said awkwardly, just to say something.
+“I like your home,” I said, just to say something.

 “Thanks!
-Moving it all here was a pain in the ass, though.
+Moving in was a pain in the ass, though.
 I have way too much stuff.”

-“Well, you’ve seen my apartment,” I mumbled, feeling cold just thinking about it.
+“Well, you’ve seen my apartment,” I mumbled, feeling cold just by thinking about it.

-“If I can be honest…?” he trailed off and turned to look at me.
-My whole body tensed up as my head came up with dozens of bad things he could possibly want to say to me, but I nodded anyway.
-“I’ve watched you for a while, and I wasn’t surprised when I saw your home.”
+“If I can be honest…?” he said, and I tensed up.
+I came up with all kinds of bad things he was going to say to me, but I nodded anyway.
+“I’ve watched you for a long time, and I wasn’t really surprised when I saw your home.”

-I relaxed and looked away when he paused for a moment.
-He walked over to me and touched my shoulder.
-I hesitated before looking up at him.
+I relaxed when he paused.
+I heard him making his way to me.
+I felt his hand on my shoulder.
+I hesitated before looking at him.
 He was watching me with sad eyes.

 “I could see so much emptiness in you, but I thought… I thought I saw something else when we were together.”

-I had to look away from him.
+I had to look away from him again.
 My head was screaming at me to stay silent.
 It wasn’t my father’s voice either.
 It was me.
-I wanted myself to stay silent.
+I wanted to stay silent.

 “You were right,” I murmured.